 Initial recovery takes a few days, and you may experience some bruising, bleeding, and discomfort around the extraction site.
 You will need to take steps to avoid dislodging the blood clot that forms in your socket, such as avoiding the use of straws and spitting forcefully.
 After about a week, your mouth will feel mostly normal, and most patients are completely symptom-free within 2 weeks.
 Your doctor will give you a set of recovery instructions to follow to ensure that you heal rapidly.

 Whether you need your wisdom teeth removed or you suspect one of your other teeth may require extraction for another reason, schedule a consultation with one of our doctors today.
-You can give us a call at (352) 242-1763, or stop by our office at 12344 Roper Blvd, Clermont, FL 34711 to get started.
+You can give us a call at (352) 242-1763 or (352) 269-1400, or stop by one of our offices to get started.